LoudMouthComix/loudmouthcomix.github.io/index.md

 click on a song to hear it!

-<iframe src="https://scratch.mit.edu/projects/384190880/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
+<iframe src="https://scratch.mit.edu/projects/384387346/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
-play just like DK.
+arrow keys to move, space to shoot. have fun!!!

 ### Support or Contact